jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 **IWEC** or just dont interact at all unless you're oomf

-**I fucking HATE** socializing with people I barely know unless they ' re one of my friends nor am I good at talking with people in general or good at making friends
+**I absolutely HATE** socializing with people I barely know unless they ' re one of my friends nor am I good at talking with people in general or good at making friends

 **I BLOCK** freely